jploudre/Recall-Hotkeys/files/site-visit(10.18.2016).md

 In Chart Desktop, Flags

 - Open Flag
+	- Close Flag
+	- Find Recall Text Manually (New Global Quicktext?)
 	- if still in progress
 		- Add to recall desktop
 		- Hold
 		- Remove Flag
 	- if signed
-		- Close Flag
-		- Find Recall text manually
 		- Route to Month (Absolute)
+		- When 'OK' right-click --> I'M DONE
 		- If only 1 name attached, remove that name (else pause)
-		- When 'OK' right-click --> I'M DONE
 		- Click OK
 		- Go to Desktop
 		- Delete the flag
 		- Open Next
 		- Close Alert when you open

 Possible: Relative dates (3m instead of 1/2017)